lilicrst/igniteteams/README.md

   <img src="https://github.com/lilicrst/igniteteams/blob/master/src/readme/player_screen.jpg" width="200" />
 </p>

 The functionalities are: add and remove classes, add and remove people in the class according to the team.
+You can see them working in the screenshots of the application.

 <p align="center">
   <img src="https://github.com/lilicrst/igniteteams/blob/master/src/readme/player_screen1.jpg" width="200" />